IDoCodingStuffs/python-doodles/freeform-log.md

 Well the downside is, it is worse at picking up the minority classes.
 So I should probably reintroduce oversampling.
 Also, the mirror trick.
 And also, Focal Loss but implemented correctly so that alpha is a vector.

+### 2 PM
+Fuck my val loss has been all borked up since I switched to BCE.